 For the safety of student and personnel at Pick Elementary School, everyone who visits our school, for any reason, will be required to go straight to the office, sign in with our School Raptor system, and obtain a visitor's sticker to wear; NO EXCEPTIONS.
 School personnel have been instructed to redirect all persons without a visitor's sticker to the office.
 Even if visiting our school for activities outside, you will be required to go to our school office to obtain a visitor pass.
 We will strictly and consistently enforce this request.

-Parents are encouraged to eat lunch with their child, but we do ask that you schedule these in advance by letting the teacher know that morning with a note/email.
+Parents are encouraged to eat lunch with their child, but we do ask that you schedule these in advance by letting the teacher know that morning with a note.
 Lunches generally last about 25 minutes.
 Please do not bring fast-food lunches to your child at school.

-Parents and visitors will only be allowed to visit/observe a classroom with prior teacher approval.
-We ask that you reschedule your visit if the request is at an inconvenient time.
+Parents and visitors will only be allowed to proceed to the classroom to visit with teacher approval.
+We ask that you reschedule a visit if it is at an inconvenient time.
 This policy is in accordance with state-adopted safety procedures.
-If you schedule a time to visit or observe in your child's classroom, your visits will need to be approved in advance by the teacher, and/ or school principal.
+If you schedule a time to visit or observe in your child's classroom, your visits will be for no more than 15 minutes.
 This is to protect the instructional time of the classroom teacher and the confidentiality of the other students in that room.
+These visits are to be scheduled in advance.
+We discourage unannounced, drop-in visits.
 We will ask for your cooperation with this practice, and we will be very consistent in our enforcement of it.
-More information regarding classroom visits can be found in the ACS Student/Parent Handbook.